Atif255/Atif255/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
 Analytics
 - 🌱 I’m currently learning ...
+Deep Neural Networks
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ... anything intresting
 - 🤔 I’m looking for help with ...
 Artificial Intelligence
 - 💬 Ask me about ...
+Data Science, Python
-- 📫 How to reach me: ...
+- 📫 How to reach me: ... my email
 - ⚡ Fun fact:

 <!--